ltcmelo/psychec/README.md

 September 2019.

-This is an online article about PsycheC:
+An small article about PsycheC:

 - [Programming in C with Type Inference](https://www.codeproject.com/Articles/1238603/Programming-in-C-with-Type-Inference)